Timothy Weah facts for kids

 Juventus

-Following four seasons with the French side, Weah signed for Serie A major club Juventus on July 1, 2023, on a five-year contract running until June 30, 2028.
+Following four seasons with the French side, Weah signed for Serie A club Juventus on July 1, 2023, on a five-year contract running until June 30, 2028.
 The financial details of the transfer include an initial and base fee of €10.3 million ($11.22 million) payable to Lille in two years, a maximum of €2.1 million ($2.29 million) add-ons depending on sporting conditions, and €1 million ($1.09 million) of incidental charges.

-On January 4, 2024, Weah scored his first goal for Juventus in a 6–1 win against Salernitana at the round of 16 stage of the Coppa Italia.
+On January 4, 2024, Weah scored his first goal for Juventus in a 6–1 win against Salernitana in the round of 16 stage of the Coppa Italia.
 Juventus went on to win the Coppa Italia, beating Atalanta in the final.

 International career